michaldaniel/morningbird.eu/content/whats-on-my/pc.md

 ## [GIMP][54]

-[GIMP][54] is older than the universe but it has seen some active development recently 😮 and remains my go to image editor.
+[GIMP][54] is older than the universe but it has seen some active development recently 😮 and remains my go-to image editor.

 ![LibreOffice][16]

 ## [LibreOffice][55]

-Old school offline office suite to cover all your officy 😗 needs, it got me though school 🎒, university 🏫, and does a good job at work 🏢.
+Old school offline office suite to cover all your officy 😗 needs, it got me through school 🎒, university 🏫, and does a good job at work 🏢.

 ## Honorable mentions